ilahyani/hypertube-movie-streaming-backend/README.md

 ## Overview:
 #### Project Description
-This is the backend of a movie streaming web application where user can create accounts, search and stream movies and leave comments on movies.
+This is the backend of a movie streaming web application where users can create accounts, search and stream movies and leave comments on movies.

 #### The Stack